Freddie20/JobBoardProject/README.md

-# JobBoard Project
+# 🌐 AWS Lambda Web Scraping Project

 ## 🕸️ Web Scraping with AWS Lambda, S3, SNS & Static Website

-### Project Overview
+### Project Overview 🎯

-This project implements a web scraping pipeline using AWS Lambda, Docker, S3, CloudWatch, and SNS.
-The scraped data is then displayed on a static website hosted in an S3 bucket.
-This project scrapes job postings from various websites, stores them in JSON format in Amazon S3, sends job alerts using SNS, and displays the job data on a static website hosted in S3.
+This project showcases an automated web scraping pipeline built with AWS Lambda and Docker, designed to collect job postings from various platforms.
+The scraped data is then stored in Amazon S3 and made accessible through a static website.
+Additionally, job alerts are sent to users via Amazon SNS, providing real-time notifications.

+**Key components include:**

+- Scraping job postings from multiple sources using Lambda Docker containers.
+- Storing the scraped data as JSON files in Amazon S3.
+- Setting up a static website hosted on S3 to display the job listings.
+- Using Amazon SNS to send job alerts based on specific keywords like Data Engineer or ML Engineer.
+- Scheduling automated scraping jobs using AWS CloudWatch for regular updates.

-### Technologies Used
+### Technologies Used 💻

 - **Python**: The core programming language used for the scraping scripts.
 - **Selenium**: For automating browser interactions and handling dynamically loaded content.